-Thursday, November 29, 2018 Page A13

-Highest counts recorded in waterbird survey
+Thursday, November 29, 2018 Page A13 www.thegoldenstar.net Golden Star Highest counts recorded in waterbird survey

-The results of the fact 2018 Cohambia Wetlands Waterbird Survey (CWWS) are in-With the highest bind counts since the project's inception in 2015, and with the largest number of volunteers carticipating, this was Wildsight Golden's most successful round of waterbird counts, Taking place during bird migration, 103 citizen-scienlists observed birds from 105 survey stations located between Canal Flats and Donald.
+The results of the fail 2018 Cohambia Wetlands Waterbild Survey (CWWS) are in-With the highest bird counts since the project's inception in 2015, and with the largest number of volunteers carticipating, this was Wildsight Golden's most successful round of waterbird counts.
+Taking place during bird migration, 103 utizen-scienlists observed birds from 105 survey stations located between Canal Flats and Donald.
 With each survey period lasting three hours, more than 56,000 birds were counted on three survey dates.
 The CWWS ground-based survey area is only able to cover about 40 per cent of the Columbia Wetlands, therefore many more birds were likely to be present in the entire wetland ecosystem.
-The previous CWWS report was made during the fall of 2016 with a court of 51,347 birds.
+The previous CWWS record was made during the fall of 2016 with a rour) of 51,347 birds.